 Skip to main content

-3D TERRAIN OF CONTINENTAL USA PLUS ALASKA AND HAWAII (CONUS++)
+3D TERRAIN OF CONTINENTAL USA (CONUS-NAIP)

-MVRsimulation's seamless 3D terrain of Continental US plus Alaska and Hawaii (CONUS++) is constructed with high-resolution geospecific orthoimagery and varying levels of digital elevation models.
+MVRsimulation's seamless 3D terrain of Continental U.S. plus Alaska and Hawaii is constructed with high-resolution geospecific orthoimagery and varying levels of digital elevation models.
 The baseline terrain consists of 1-meter per-pixel (mpp) National Agriculture Imagery Program (NAIP) imagery (except for Alaska and Hawaii) combined with 10-meter per-post NED elevation data.

 Overview

 Covering an area over 1,900-geocells, the terrain includes high-resolution insets of several areas of interest (AOI) including military installations and urban areas.
 Each high-resolution inset contains image data ranging in resolution from 0.025 mpp to 0.75 mpp.
-Built with MVRsimulation’s Terrain Tools for Esri® ArcGIS®, the round-earth VRSG terrain tiles reside in a geocentric coordinate system.
+Built with MVRsimulation’s Terrain Tools for Esri® ArcGIS®, the round-Earth VRSG terrain architecture tiles reside in a geocentric coordinate system.
 These tiles are suitable for real-time visualization and simulation applications that use MVRsimulation VRSG, including synthetic vision, glass-cockpit displays, intelligence surveillance, and reconnaissance (ISR) applications, close-air-support (CAS) exercises, and fixed-wing cockpit simulation.

-The CONUS++ dataset can also serve as a baseline to which you can add higher-fidelity information to refine the database in a given area of interest.
+The CONUS-NAIP dataset can also serve as a baseline to which you can add higher-fidelity information to refine the database in a given area of interest.
 For example, you can add high-resolution aerial imagery or LIDAR elevation data, GPS point surveys, or 3D point features such as buildings, trees, targets, and runway models.
 You can make these additions as they become available, even in real-time if information is provided directly from sensors in the field.
-The VRSG terrain architecture automatically signals any listening runtime visualizations that new data is available to be paged into memory.
+The round-Earth VRSG terrain architecture automatically signals any listening runtime visualizations that new data is available to be paged into memory.
 This update flexibility is:

 • Efficient - conventional simulations applications do not need to recompile entire dataset upon receipt of new data.